emma-martin/e-s3-evaluacion-final-emma-martin/README.md

 ## Harry Potter Characters' Directory

 This project shows a list of Harry Potter' characters (via AJAX request to [HP-API](https://hp-api.herokuapp.com/).
-Search through the characters' directory filtering by name.
+It allows to search through the characters' directory filtering by name.

 #### Up & Running